Viktor Vasilyevich Seryogin

-Viktor Vasilyevich Seryogin (Виктор Васильевич Серёгин, Viktor Vasilyeviç Seryogin) (23 March 1944 in Tbilisi – 28 January 1992 in Shusha) was the National Hero of Azerbaijan and warrior during the First Nagorno-Karabakh War.
+Viktor Vasilyevich Seryogin (Виктор Васильевич Серёгин, Viktor Vasilyeviç Seryogin) (23 March 1944 in Tbilisi – 28 January 1992 in Shusha) was an Azeri military helicopter pilot who fought during the First Nagorno-Karabakh War, he was posthumously awarded the title National Hero of Azerbaijan.

 Early life and education

-Seryogin was born on 23 March 1944 in Tbilisi, Georgia.
+Seryogin was born on 23 March 1944 in Tbilisi, Georgian SSR, Soviet Union.
 After completing his education at the Keremenchug Aviation School in 1986, he was appointed the pilot of Mi-2 helicopter of Zabrat separate aviation team.
 He made a great contribution in establishing the Azerbaijani Air Force.
 Seryogin was awarded the Medal "Veteran of Labour" and named the Best Pilot.

 Personal life

 Seryogin was married and had two children.
 Due to the 2022 Russian invasion of Ukraine, the family of Seryogin, who lived in Kharkiv, were evacuated to Azerbaijan.
-According to his daughter Oksana, she was immediately evacuated to Chisinau, Moldova with he help of a member of the National Assembly of Azerbaijan, a member of the Azeri diaspora in Kyiv and the Azeri ambassador to Moldova.
+According to his daughter Oksana, she was immediately evacuated to Chișinău, Moldova with he help of a member of the National Assembly of Azerbaijan, a member of the Azeri diaspora in Kyiv and the Azeri ambassador to Moldova.

 First Nagorno-Karabakh War

 When the First Nagorno-Karabakh War started, Seryogin was appointed to the front-line.
 He participated in many flights to the war zone of Nagorno Karabakh and border regions of Azerbaijan.
 His helicopter was severely attacked and damaged by Armenian soldiers many times during his flights.
 The crew of the helicopter repaired it under the attacks of Armenian armed forces and continued to fulfill their assignments.

-On January 28, 1992, the Azerbaijani transport helicopter Mil Mi-8 was reportedly shot down by Armenians near the town of Shusha.
+On 28 January 1992 the Azerbaijani transport helicopter Mil Mi-8 was reportedly shot down by Armenians near the town of Shusha.
 Seryogin flew the burning helicopter away from the residential area.
 As a result he was tragically killed together with the whole crew and passengers on the board.